- Fostoria began producing glass in 1887 in Fostoria, Ohio, and then moved to Moundsville, West Virginia in 1891.

 Some Fostoria enthusiasts prefer to collect entire sets of dinnerware in one color including serving pieces and stemware.
 For larger patterns like American, this can amount to a massive grouping of glassware worth thousands of dollars when complete.

 Other collectors focus on specific pieces like stemware, vases or candlesticks in a variety of colors for a unique, diverse collection.
-There are even specific books on the market dedicated to these focused collections recognizing important this collecting niche is today.
+There are even specific books targeted to these focused collections recognizing how important this niche collecting is today.

 Clubs for Fostoria Enthusiasts

-Many dedicated collectors around the country belong to Fostoria collecting clubs such as Fostoria Glass Collectors Inc. or the Fostoria Glass Society of America (see links at right).
-These organizations offer newsletters, educational events, shows and other resources through their Web sites providing a great service to budding glassware hunters and seasoned collectors alike.
+Many dedicated collectors around the country belong to Fostoria collecting clubs such as Fostoria Glass Collectors Inc. or the Fostoria Glass Society of America.
+These organizations offer newsletters, educational events, shows and other resources through their websites providing a great service to budding glassware hunters and seasoned collectors alike.

 Other collectors belong to local or regional glass collecting clubs, which offer the same type of camaraderie and learning experiences with an opportunity to socialize with other glass lovers nearby.
-A good list of these clubs can be found on the National Depression Glass Association’s Web site (see link at right).
+A good list of these clubs can be found on the National Depression Glass Association’s website.